wmde/wikidata-wikibase-architecture/Glossary.md

 ## [Hadoop](https://hadoop.apache.org/)

-Allows for the distributed processing of large data sets across clusters of computers using simple programming models.
+Apache Hadoop is a storage system with a collection of libraries, that allow for the distributed processing of large data sets across clusters of computers using simple programming models.

 ## [Interwiki Links](https://www.mediawiki.org/wiki/Manual:Interwiki)